Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - Scripts now sit behind the runtime boundary: they instantiate and tick only while playing, freeze while paused, and tear down on stop
 - Jolt physics is now integrated as a runtime-only service that is created on play, stepped only while playing, frozen while paused, and destroyed on stop
 - Physics authoring is now available through authoritative scene details: body type, collider type, box half extents, sphere radius, mass, friction, and restitution persist through save/load
+- `PhysicsWorld` no longer depends on `EditorSceneState`; `EditorSession` now extracts a lightweight `RuntimeSceneState` containing only runtime-facing transforms, collider shapes, masses, and material indices before booting physics
 - Imported mesh assets now default to static box collision that covers the authored mesh bounds; older scenes are migrated to that default on load only when the mesh had no authored physics yet
 - Generated mesh children from multi-mesh imports remain read-only and inherit physics authoring from their imported root mesh object; the browser inspector now surfaces that inheritance instead of hiding physics entirely
 - A configurable sky background is now wired end-to-end: `RenderScene::SkyboxColorTop/Bottom` plus an optional `HDRTextureSourceDataRef SkyboxHDRTexture` feed two `DrawBackground` paths in the Vulkan backend — the existing `gradient_color.comp` produces a vertical blend, and a new `skybox_hdr.comp` unprojects each pixel through `inverse(proj * view)` and equirectangularly samples a `VK_FORMAT_R32G32B32A32_SFLOAT` image so the HDR is preserved at full float precision and rotates with the camera; `SetWorldSettingsCommand` carries both the colors and a content-relative `SkyboxHDRPath`, `EditorSession` loads HDR data on path change (with previous-path caching to avoid redundant disk hits), and `HeadlessSessionLayer` republishes the scene's HDR ref each frame via `RenderCommand::SetSkyboxHDR`; HDR uploads/swaps are deferred onto the per-frame `DeletionQueue` so in-flight command buffers can't reference a freed image